-Other name(s): La poule Lyonnaise
+Other common names: La poule Lyonnaise

-History: The Lyonnaise chicken (La poule Lyonnaise) was created by breeder Mr. Etienne Tamburini, of Lyon, France.
+The Lyonnaise chicken (La poule Lyonnaise) was created by breeder Mr. Etienne Tamburini, of Lyon, France.
 To develop the breed he crossed a white Silkie and a bantam Dutch rooster with a bare neck and frizzled feathers.
 These offspring was then crossed to a white-crested dutch, and Black Hamburg.
 After, fourteen years of work, the breed was recognized in 1969.

 Bantam: 800 - 900 grams

 Preferred Climate: Dry

 Egg production: Good (3/week)